jchatel/quickmail-next-docs/managing-replies/ai-summaries-on-opportunities-agencies-only.md

-# AI Summaries on Opportunities (Agencies only)
+# AI Summaries in the Inbox

+**In this article:**

-# Why use AI summary?
+- Why use AI summaries?

+- How to turn it on?

+- Where can I find them?

+## Why Use AI Summaries?

-- **Saves Time** – Quickly extracts key points from opportunities, especially those with a long conversation history.
+- **Saves time** — quickly extracts key points from conversations, especially those with a long history.

-- **Improves Decision-Making** – Provides concise insights that help users quickly understand and address remaining action points in the conversation
+- **Improves decision-making** — provides concise insights to help you quickly understand and address remaining action points in a conversation.

-# How to turn it on?
+## How to Turn It On?

-AI summaries are on by default but it's only available on Agency accounts that are on the Expert Plan.
+AI summaries are on by default.

-# Where can I find them?
+## Where Can I Find Them?

-They are added at the top of each opportunity with contents divided into Summary and Remaining Action points.
+AI summaries appear at the top of each email in your Inbox.
+Each summary is divided into two parts: **Summary** and **Remaining Action Points**.

-Here's an example:
+Here is an example:

 ![screenshot](../images/000_file-vT5i64mB4I.png)